|

 All rights reserved.

 The project is suitable for complete beginners.
 No coding experience is required.
-Once you have finished this tutorial you will be able to design whatever menus you need to display, plot and log Arduino Data, Analog readings and Digital Inputs, and control Arduino outputs, PWM outputs and Digital Outputs.
+Once you have finished this tutorial you will be able to design whatever menus you need to display, plot and log Arduino Data, Analog readings and Digital Inputs, and control Arduino outputs, PWM outputs and Digital Outputs on any web browser.
 In particular this tutorial will show you how to display, plot and log an Analog reading and display the state of a Digital input and control a PWM output and pulse a Digital Output.

 To actually switch something on and off see How to Add Relays to Arduino and Simple Home Automation for Beginners.
 There are also more pfodDesigner tutorials and another tutorial Data Logging and Plotting available and there is also a new pfodDesigner tutorial on plotting against date/time using only the Arduino millis() function, Arduino Date and Time using millis() and pfodApp

 Absolutely NO CODING IS REQUIRED for this tutorial.
-No Arduino coding is required, the pfodDesignerV3 generates all the code you need.
-No Android coding is required, the general purpose pfodApp displays the menus and data and plots and logs the data and handles user inputs.
-However this tutorial only covers some the screens and display options available in pfodApp.
+No Arduino coding is required, the pfodWeb Designer generates all the code you need.
+No Web coding is required, the pfodWeb.html displays the menus and data and plots and logs the data and handles user inputs.
+However this tutorial only covers some the screens and display options available.
 Check out the complete pfodSpecification for all the details.

 This project is suitable for complete beginners, but you need complete a few tasks before you start.
-You need to first set up the Arduino IDE, install pfodDesignerV3 and make sure you can transfer the final sketch (code file), that pfodDesignerV3 produces, from your mobile to your computer.
+You need to first set up the Arduino IDE V2 (V2.3.6) and install the pfodParser library.

 Started with Arduino and work through the example of compiling